 - Large knitting needle

 Step 1: Prepare the oven

 First, preheat your oven to 200 degrees Fahrenheit.

 Step 2: Slice oranges

-Carefully slice your oranges into one half inch to one inch slices.
-Discard the ends that are rind only.
+Carefully slice the oranges into 1/2 to 1/4 inch thick slices.
+And discard the ends that are the rind only.

 Step 3: Put them on a cooling rack

-Arrange your orange slices on a cooling rack.
+Arrange your orange slices on a cooling rack in a single layer, so they bake evenly.
 If you don’t have cooling racks, you can place the slices directly on your oven rack so long as they won’t fall through the slats if they shrink up somewhat in size.

 Step 4: Baking process

-Bake for approximately 4 hours.
+Bake the oranges for approximately 4 hours.
 Flip the oranges approximately every hour.
-Keep a close eye on your slices and pull out some of the thinner or smaller slices first as they start to dehydrate.
+Keep a close eye on your slices and pull out some of the thinner or smaller slices as they will start to dehydrate first.